Zak-Musah/Apache-Kafka-Data-Pipeline-in-AWS/README.md

 ### Starting the producer and Consumer:

 Upload the wordcount.py to the /home/ec2-user directory.
 Three files with different names but same content are uploaded to S3 in turns and  the word counts in each round is observed through the Faust app tables and the Output Topic in Kafka through the Kafka Console Consumer.
-The worker is built with a task timer of 1s.
-That is to say, the worker listens for the presence of new objects in the S3 bucket every second.
+The worker is built with a task timer of 30s.
+That is to say, the worker listens for the presence of new objects in the S3 bucket every thirty seconds.

 <b><i>Watch Out!</i></b>